 The ESHG ‘National’ Fellowships

-Submission deadline for applications of CSHG candidates is 7th February 2025.
-The successful candidate will be announced on the 28th February 2025, ahead of the ESHG early-bird registration deadline of 10th April 2025.
+The submission deadline for applications of CSHG candidates is 13th of February 2026.
+The successful candidate will be announced on the 28th February 2026, ahead of the ESHG early-bird registration deadline of 16 April 2026.

 The general eligibility criteria set by the ESHG are as follows: